by social network

 If you have defined a transformation or know what problem you are solving, then it shouldn’t be too much of a stretch to identify who would be interested in purchasing your online course.
 Ask yourself who has this problem?
 Who needs this transformation?
 Who would want to learn how to do what I am teaching?

+1. Surveys.
 Create a simple survey for groups and friends on Facebook, Twitter, online communities, friends and family.
 You can even purchase survey groups on SurveyMonkey if you want to spend the money.

-Ask respondents a brief set of questions aimed at determining 1) if they would be interested in your topic 2) what they would most like to know/learn 3) what experience and outcomes make such a course valuable to them
+Ask respondents a brief set of questions aimed at determining: 1) if they would be interested in your topic 2) what they would most like to know/learn 3) what experience and outcomes make such a course valuable to them

 Instead of, or along with your survey, you could send a one pager on your course to an email list or social media group and offer your course for free or a discount in exchange for feedback.

+2. Free mini-courses.
 Another popular and productive way to validate your idea is to create a free mini-course.
 This could even be just a first lesson.
 You can host a very short course on your website, list it on Udemy for free, or film it and put in on YouTube.
 Then solicit feedback and survey users.
-Try to find patterns in feedback and responses that help you hone in on groups that appreciate your course.
-Another good use for a mini-course is to offer it in exchange for emails to start creating your sales funnel.
-More on that later.

-Now’s the time to start thinking about how you can use your potential course topic as a launching pad for future courses, essentially a series.
+TG TIP #2: Now’s the time to start thinking about how you can use your potential course topic as a launching pad for future courses, essentially a series.
 Knowing ahead of time that you can create a series will greatly increase your chances of success with future online courses.

+1. Demand.
 Do competitors individually and collectively have a lot of course (or ebook, etc.) sales?
+What is the trend in these sales?

+2. Gap Analysis.
+What marketing and promotion strategies are competitors using?
+Is it working?
+Can you do better?
 What kind of reviews and feedback do they get?
 Are students asking for or suggesting something that they are not getting out of the course?
+Can you do better or differently than what they are delivering?
+What and how so?
+Is the competition’s course material updated and fresh?

 In our Teachinguide database we facilitate keyword search for Udemy courses and topics.
 This is one of the most effective ways to gauge demand for a topic.